 y – y1 = m(x – x1)

-We can see from the above equation, the slope of the tangent to the curve is y = f(x) and at the points (x1, y1), it is given as dy/dx at (x1, y1) = f'(x).
+We can see from the above equation, the slope of the tangent to the curve y = f(x) and at the point P(x1, y1), it is given as dy/dx at P(x1, y1) = f'(x).
+Therefore,

-Therefore, the equation of the tangent to the curve at (x1, y1) can be written by;
+Equation of the tangent to the curve at P(x1, y1) can be written as:

 To calculate the highest and lowest point of the curve in a graph or to know its turning point, the derivative function is used.